 Circana's research on CMO perceptions found that radio ranks last among major media in perceived effectiveness, yet places second in actual measured ROI across product categories.
 The gap between perception and performance is wider for radio than for any other medium in the study.

-This matters in auto because dealers typically allocate budgets based on what feels accountable.
+In auto, dealers typically allocate budgets based on what feels accountable.
 Digital gets a large share because every click is traceable.
-Radio gets underfunded because attribution is harder to see in real time.
-The attribution methods that close this gap are more accessible than most dealers realize, but they require a willingness to measure beyond last-click.
+Radio gets underfunded because its results are harder to see in real time.
+The measurement tools that close this gap are more accessible than most dealers realize, but they require a willingness to look beyond the last click before a purchase.

 The Dealer Spend Trend Is Already Shifting

-Radio's share of auto advertising spend has been growing, not shrinking.
+Radio's share of auto advertising spend has been growing.
 In 2023, radio nearly tied television as the leading medium for auto dealer advertising, and radio's share grew 26.5% year-over-year.
-That growth isn't driven by sentiment.
-It's driven by dealers who ran the numbers and reallocated accordingly.
+That growth is driven by dealers who ran the numbers and reallocated accordingly.

-The dealers increasing radio investment aren't abandoning digital.
-They're recognizing that radio and digital work together in a way that makes both channels more efficient.
 Radio builds the awareness that makes someone type your dealership name into Google.
 Google gets the credit.
-The dealer who understands the full chain does something different with their budget than the dealer who only looks at last-click attribution.
-Home services businesses face the same attribution distortion, and the dealers who've figured it out are pulling away from competitors who haven't.
+The dealer who understands the full chain does something different with their budget than the dealer who only counts the last click before a sale.
+Home services businesses face the same measurement gap, and the dealers who've figured it out are pulling away from competitors who haven't.

 What This Means for Treasure Valley Dealers

-The dealers who are consistently in their ears during those months are the ones whose names come to mind first when the decision is made.
-That's not a brand awareness platitude.
-It's the mechanism the LeadsRx data is measuring.
+The dealers who are consistently in their customers' ears during those months are the ones whose names come to mind first when the decision is made.
 Awareness drives search.
 Search drives visits.
 Visits become sales.

 Want to see what this looks like for your dealership?

-We'll show you which Treasure Valley stations over-index with in-market vehicle buyers, what your competitors are spending, and how to structure a radio schedule that drives measurable web and lot traffic.
+We'll show you which Treasure Valley stations skew toward in-market vehicle buyers, what your competitors are spending, and how to structure a radio schedule that drives measurable web and lot traffic.

 Sources: LeadsRx / iHeartMedia auto dealer attribution study (310 dealers, 1.8M spots, 17 months).
 Edison Research Share of Ear Q4 2025, AM/FM in-vehicle listening share.
 Edison Research, heavy driver vehicle purchase propensity data.
 Circana CMO perception vs. actual ROI study, radio vs. other media.
 Radio Advertising Bureau / Katz Media, auto dealer radio spend growth data (2023 YoY).
 Cox Automotive, auto consumer digital research behavior data.